 Your inspector will also check for evidence of ponding by looking for slow-draining lines and areas that are blocked.
 There may be color changes or stains on the roof around drains if water has sat for any length of time.

-This professional evaluation will be able to discover if any underlying damage has been caused.
+This professional evaluation will be able to discover if any underlying damage has been caused due to standing water.

 4. Look at the Flashing